Frequently asked questions

 The Clean Air Act establishes the process for protecting public health from air emissions.
 This is done through National Ambient Air Quality Standards that are based on criteria allowing for an adequate margin of safety and are requisite to protect the public health.

-In 2024, the EPA under the Biden administration significantly strengthened the annual standard for PM 2.5.
+The primary NAAQS standards provide public health protection, including the health of ‘sensitive’ populations such as asthmatics, children and the elderly.
+In 2024, the EPA under the Biden administration significantly strengthened the annual standard for PM2.5.
 The new standard was widely praised by public health organizations.

-What independent organization is monitoring your air pollution?
+What independent organization is monitoring air emissions?

-The Virginia Department of Environmental Quality is the agency that would issue a Prevention of Significant Deterioration Air Quality Permit, required prior to construction, and a Title V Operating Permit after commencement of operation.
+The Virginia Department of Environmental Quality (DEQ) is the agency that would issue a Prevention of Significant Deterioration Air Quality Permit, required prior to construction, and a Title V Operating Permit after commencement of operation.
 This agency has stringent requirements related to air quality and natural gas power plants that are intended to protect human health and the environment.

 Expedition will be required to demonstrate: